rstormsf/ico_per_week/README.md

 ## How to optimize ethereum infura queries

-Stop using `web3.eth.getBalance`
+Stop using `web3.eth.getBalance` if you need to get balance for more than 5 addresses.
 Use the power of solidity to get any necessary data from ethereum blockchain.

 Checkout this video tutorial:
 []()

 Example:
 Query eth balances and erc20 token balances in batches.

 We need solidity contract:
 ```solidity
 pragma solidity >=0.4.22 <0.6.0;
 interface ERC20 {